 Most of us aspire to give our kids a fairy-tale holiday.
 After all, there's nothing quite like seeing our child's face shining with joy.

-But there's often a deeper fantasy driving us at this time of year.
-On some level, we hope that a picture-perfect holiday will help make up for those times when we haven't been ideal parents.
+But there's often a deeper fantasy driving us in December.
+On some level, we often hope that a picture-perfect holiday will help make up for those times when we haven't been ideal parents.

 And maybe we even yearn for the perfect holiday to somehow repair those experiences that left us lonely or hurting from our own childhoods.